Applying To: Specialist on Aging

 LAST DATE FOR FILING APPLICATION: Applications will be accepted until a sufficient number are received to fill the anticipated vacancies.
 Please submit application as soon as possible.
 Applications can be submitted on the Internet.

-Examination Components and Their Weights
+Scoring Components and Their Weights

 - Experience and Training: 100%